• Latest

 It is legally required for every office to have a strict procedure for reporting workplace harassment mandatorily.
 Therefore, it is understandable for the victim to have second thoughts about making an official report against the abuser.
 There are several reasons for it.

 Whatever the reason may be, most victims shy away from reporting rape and harassment incidents.
-Try to break that cycle and bring up the issue to the HR in your office.
+Try to break that cycle and bring up the issue with HR in your office.
 They are legally bound to take steps to bring justice to the situation.

 It might be difficult for victims to open up to other colleagues about their situation, but it is important.
-It will help them gather the necessary support for lodging a complaint.
+It will help them gather the necessary support for complaining.
 It also ensures that other people do not have to go through the traumatic experience the victim has experienced.
 Putting an end to the cycle of abuse is essential.

 If you have any friends at the office, let them know that an incident of molestation or assault has occurred.
 They might help you fight against the abuser by handling the legal and official process of complaining.
 In addition, if they have faced a similar situation and are willing to talk about it, you will also get another witness to corroborate your account.
 The more there are witnesses and testimonies, the easier it will be to convict the offender.